Wistelle/RFProject/README.md

 Once ready, Navigate to `Data Input` and set up a `Monitor`.
 Follow the instructions to designate a folder such that it updates near real-time without you having to constantly reupload.

-# 2. RFProject Usage
+# 2. (Draft) RFProject Usage

-??
+> Document the use case of the dashboard for the day to day user here.

 # 3. RFProject Customization